KieuTran311/customer-segmentation-rfm/README.md

 | Potential | 36.5 | 1.4 | $492 |
 | Churn | 458.0 | 1.3 | $437 |

 VIP has the lowest Recency (bought most recently) and highest Frequency/Monetary, Churn is the opposite.
-If VIP had shown up with high Recency or low Monetary I'd know something was off in my CASE WHENlogic.
+If VIP had shown up with high Recency or low Monetary I'd know something was off in my CASE WHEN logic.

 ## What I found